OkeBahnsen/academic-kickstart/content/authors/admin/_index.md

 I am a second-year PhD Candidate in Political Science and Research Associate at the Mannheim Centre for European Social Research (MZES) at the University of Mannheim.

 My substantial research focuses on coalition politics and electoral behavior, where I am especially interested in pre-electoral coalition politics and in how it affects electoral behavior.
-I am also interested in quantitative and computational methods, particularly in applying ecological inference models, item-response theory, Bayesian statistics and experimental design to substantive problems.
+I am also interested in quantitative and computational methods, particularly in.